Types of private student loans

 Applying for private student loans

-You can apply for private student loans directly from each lender’s website.
+You can apply for private college loans directly from each lender’s website.
 You should apply after you’ve made your school decision and once you know how much you need to borrow, so you won’t have to submit separate student loan applications for schools you’re considering.

 There’s no cost to apply for private student loans.